aaronbloomfield/slp/docs/git-intro.md

 - `git clone git@github.com:username/repo`: clones a repository; a directory named the same name as the repository is created, and the files are placed there.
 - `git add <file>`: stages a file to be added to the repository on the next commit.
 You can call this on a directory, and git will stage the entire directory structure.
 - `git commit`: commits the current changes (additions, deletions, and edits).
 A few useful flags:
     - `-m "message"` will use that as a message as the commit message (otherwise git will prompt you to enter a message)
     - `-a`: by default, an edited file is not included in the list of files to be committed unless you add it via `git add`; this flag adds all edited files (but not all new files; they still have to be manually added via `git add`.
 - `git status`: this displays a number of things:
     - the files that are staged for commit
     - the files that have been edited sine the last commit
-  - the number of commits that you are "ahead" of the server (meaning how many times you have called 'git commit' without calling 'git push'
+    - the number of commits that you are "ahead" of the server (meaning how many times you have called 'git commit' without calling 'git push')
     - note that if you edit a file that is already in the repo, add it via `git add`, then edit it again, it will appear twice: as a file staged for commit (the version of the file after the first edit) and in the unstaged files list (the version after the second edit); calling `git add` on that file again, or committing with `-a` will cause the most recent edited version to be committed.
 - `git push`: this pushes all the local commits to the server's version of the repository.
 - `git pull`: this obtains the latest version of the repository from the server, as other people may have pushed changes to the repo since you last did a `git clone` or `git pull`.
 Note that if one of the files modified in the server's repository is the same as a file you have modified locally, then git will attempt to merge those files; more on this below.
 - `git mv <source> <dest>`: moves a file (or directory), or renames a file; this tells git about the move or rename.
 - `git rm <file>`: stages a file (or directory) for removal; use the `-f` flag if that file has been edited since the last commit; use the `-r` flag to remove a directory.
 - `git checkout`: this has two main functions
     - `git checkout <file>`: this reverts the (presumably edited) file to the version as of the last commit.
     - `git checkout <branch>`: this will switch the *entire* repo over to the branch specified.
-- `git reset`: this allows you to "undo" various operations.
-If you want to unstage a file for commit, then enter `git reset <file>`.
-If you want to undo the last commit, you can enter `git reset --soft HEAD~1`.
+- `git reset`: this allows you to "undo" various operations
+    - If you want to unstage a file for commit, then enter `git reset <file>`
+	- If you want to undo the last commit, you can enter `git reset --soft HEAD~1`.
 - `git branch`: creates (or edits) branches; see below for details
 - `git merge`: merges branches; see below for details
 - `git tag`: creates (or edits) tags; see below for details